-Today’s post was written by guest contributor Sloan McKinney.
+Thanks to guest contributor Sloan McKinney for this post.
 Please remember that dogs are individuals.
-This is intended as a guideline, just like our other informational posts, such as best distances for walking a dog and first aid for pets.
+This is intended as a guideline, just like our other informational posts, such as the best distances for walking a dog and first aid for pets.
 This post contains affiliate links.
-If you make a purchase through the links, but we make a small commission if you make a purchase (at no additional cost to you.)
+If you make a purchase through the links, we make a small commission (at no additional cost to you.)

 If you’re like me, and you have a household with dogs of different breeds, you may be surprised at the differences in sleeping patterns from one dog to another.
 While one dog may spend a large portion of the day snoozing in its kennel, another may be alert most of the day, watching for UPS deliveries, squirrels, butterflies, or anything that moves on the sidewalk.

 The first time you perceive such vastly different sleeping patterns, you may be concerned.
 Is one dog sleeping too much?
 Or is the other dog sleeping too little?

 As shown in the accompanying infographic, the average dog will sleep 12-14 hours per day.
 If your dogs have adjusted to your sleep patterns, which most do eventually, they’re sleeping around eight hours at night.
 So the other four to six hours required will occur during the day in the form of naps.

 Determining just how long those naps should last for each dog will vary by the type of dog.
 Many reasons exist to cause a dog to sleep more or less than the average.

 Dogs like police dogs or service dogs will tend to sleep less because they’re active much of the day alongside the humans with which they’re working.
 Dogs like German Shepherds and Labrador Retrievers that are often bred for this type of work also may naturally sleep less, even if they are companion animals and not actively working dogs.